Keio 2000 series

-The Keio 2000 series (京王2000系) is an electric multiple unit (EMU) train type on order by the private railway operator Keio Corporation in Japan.
+The Keio 2000 series (京王2000系) is an electric multiple unit (EMU) train type operated by the private railway operator Keio Corporation in Japan since 2026.

 Design

 The 2000 series trains adopt a rounded front end as well as a circular motif on the side exterior that give a sense of gentleness, and are intended to be passenger-friendly for various generations.

-Internally, a wide open "free space" is included near one end of car 5 to provide improved accessibility to strollers and wheelchairs, a first for Keio.
+Internally, a wide open "free space", branded "Hidamari Space" (ひだまりスペース), is included near one end of car 5 to provide improved accessibility to strollers and wheelchairs, a first for Keio.
 This area also features enlarged windows to keep children occupied throughout train journeys.
-Every car has one priority/accessible "free space" and be equipped with two "nanoe X" purifiers as well as four internal surveillance cameras with real-time transmission abilities.
+Every car has one priority/accessible "free space" and is equipped with two "nanoe X" purifiers as well as four internal surveillance cameras with real-time transmission abilities.